Four tracks. Limitless paths.

 This course provides an overview of the economic principles that affect water management, including market dynamics, efficiency and welfare analysis, economic externalities, valuation of water resources, and cost-benefit project analysis.
 The course ties water economics directly to water policy, focusing on the management of water as a common resource, water pricing as a conservation tool, private-public water management, and the role of water in sustainable development.

 To drive positive impact towards the sustainable management of water resources, effective leaders must both grasp technical aspects of water challenges and balance competing demands from multiple stakeholders with differing levels of power and influence.
 They need to develop both the mindset and the skillset to analyze complex socio-political contexts, work with diverse actors to identify specific problems and opportunities, create practicable solutions, and to persuade, negotiate, and lead others to achieve objectives.
-The most effective leaders consciously develop their people skills, particularly their abilities to empathize with others, to influence others without authority, to form and lead teams, and to negotiate, including in times of conflict.
-This course focuses on developing, in an integrated manner, both the creative thinking skills to identify and innovate solutions to tough challenges, including systems and problem analysis, budget preparation, and donor relations, as well as the people skills to lead effective multidisciplinary teams.
-It introduces concepts and tools crucial to designing, monitoring, and evaluating (DME) innovative interdisciplinary environmental projects and fundraising and financial management skills.
+This course focuses on developing, in an integrated manner, the creative thinking and planning skills to identify and innovate solutions to tough challenges.
+It covers systems and problem analysis, budget preparation, donor relations, and effective teamwork.